 - Commentary quality

-We prioritise these three qualities over others such as game popularity or leaderboard position.
+We prioritise these qualities over others such as game popularity or leaderboard position, but ultimately everything is being considered.

-Long games are harder to put in the schedule due to how many games could be put in their place.
+Longer showcases are harder to put in the schedule due to how many others could be put in their place.
 Long games can and still will make it in, but will require more consideration than a shorter game.

 The entertainment value of runners, games and commentary is taken into consideration.
 If you are running a game that had a limited release, but is incredibly entertaining or has fantastic commentary, your game is still likely to get in.